conan-io/conan-center-index/docs/reviewing.md

 ```

 having the same naming conventions for the options may help consumers, e.g. they will be able to specify options with wildcards: `-o *:with_threads=True`, therefore, `with_threads` options will be enabled for all packages in the graph that support it.

+## Supported Versions

+Keeping older versions is needed due users which are still using legacy versions and can not update their packages.
+However, some points should be considered:
+- Adding older versions should allowed only strict cases when required by an user.
+The committer should express he/she needs on the PR.
+- Removing older versions is allowed, since it keeps at least one version for each older major release available.
+For the latest major version, at least,
+  three last versions should be available.

+Also, consider these FAQs: [What is the policy for adding older versions of a package?](faqs.md#what-is-the-policy-for-adding-older-versions-of-a-package)  and [What is the policy for removing older versions of a package?](faqs.md#what-is-the-policy-for-removing-older-versions-of-a-package)